Skip to main content

 "Characters are garbled or replaced with symbols"

 Some PDFs use custom font encoding that maps characters non-standardly, especially older PDFs created by design software (InDesign, Illustrator).
-The text is encrypted at the font level.
-Try Google Docs' built-in converter as an alternative, or use PDF to JPG and OCR as a workaround.
+Try a full PDF editor, or use PDF to JPG and OCR as a workaround.

 "The PDF is password-protected"